cpfaff/rbefdata_paper/paper/rbefdata.md

   + To provide access to a data platform that is good in metadata and harmonization of data

 - hypotheses tested
-  + none we only do the showcase workflow
+  + actually none because we do not test something.
+  + rbefdata can significantly reduce the barrier to analyse ecological data stored on a befdata data management platform. we show this in a workflow.

 Large amounts of ecological data are gathered each year by researchers worldwide to enhance the knowledge on our ecosystems.
 With a growing awareness